 (208) 769-2390

 The CITY OF COEUR D’ALENE is committed to working with residents in a joint effort to preserve and improve our neighborhoods, open spaces and business corridors.
-By doing so, we not only improve the quality of life for our families and visitors, we also protect our property values.
+By doing so, we not only improve the quality of life for our families and visitors, we also protect the appearance and safety of our community.

 Please take time to look over your own property.
 The look of your house or business reflects on the values of the entire community.
 If any of the following conditions exist at your home or business, please correct them.
 Do what you can to protect and enhance our city by responsibly cleaning and removing all nuisance related items.